By Jeffrey the Barak.

 Shortly thereafter I bought a Razor A6 with 254 mm (10 inch) wheels, but after test riding that on clean indoor hard floors, I returned it because it just felt too rattle-prone.
 It was certainly ready to run away fast and smoothly, and I liked the huge urethane tires, and it was amazing how small it was when folded up, but despite glowing and loving reviews online, it felt a bit cheap to me, and it also felt reluctant to hop and reluctant to allow me to pull up the front wheel for curbs and humps.
 More on the A6 here.
 The main thing though was how calm and solid the pro-scooter felt when switching back and forth.

-The unlikely Know-Ped, and its Kickped variant, are accidental hits, having been adapted from a noisy and smelly petroleum-powered monster called a GoPed.
-While the GoPed has all but vanished, and good-riddance, the Know-Ped keeps going, although I think by late 2020 it has been a while since any complete new ones were manufactured.
-I am guessing that the latest owner/manufacturer may be working alone or with a skeleton crew.
+The unlikely Know-Ped, and its Kickped variant, are accidental hits, having been adapted from a noisy and smelly petroleum-powered monster called a GoPed, which I saw being tested as a prototype in Venice, probably in the late 80s.
+While the GoPed has all but vanished, and good-riddance, the Know-Ped keeps going, under new ownership.

 Despite having had less than favorable opinions about Razor A4, A5 and A6, my 20th kick scooter is actually a Razor.
 A Razor A5 Air, with eight inch (200mm) air tires.

-The Razor A5 Air is mis-named.
-It has more in common with the A6 than the A5.
-The same anti-rattle developments for example.
+The Razor A5 Air is very different to the A5 I had years ago.
+Anti-rattle developments and an extremely low deck make a huge difference.
 I knew going in what a nightmare a 200 mm pneumatic tire can be.
 My electric Turbowheel Dart was an awful thing to get a puncture on.
-But the A5 Air has split wheels front and rear, so no tire spoons are needed when the inevitable happens.
+But the A5 Air has split rims front and rear, so no tire spoons are needed when the inevitable happens.

 My first use of the A5 Air was in my controlled environment, a figure 8 course through my driveway and garage.
 I rotated between the new A5 Air, the KickPed and the Envy Prodigy S8 Street, which was a great way to evaluate the new scooter.

 I loved the A5 Air right away.
 It is smooth, and rolls surprisingly well on the stock bearings.
-It really is a perfect little scooter and I recommend all scooter enthusiasts try one.
+It really is a perfect little folding scooter to have around and I recommend all scooter enthusiasts try one.